Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 ## Subplots

-Let's continue working with the weather data and learn how to use *subplots*.
-Subplots are figures where you have multiple plots in different panels of the same figure, as was shown at the start of this section.
+Having processed and cleaned the data we can now continue working with it and learn how to create figures that contain {term}`subplots`.
+Subplots used to display multiple plots in different panels of the same figure, as shown at the start of this section (Figure 4.11).

-Let's now select data from different seasons of the year in 2012/2013:
+We can start with creating the subplots by dividing the data in the data file into different groups.
+In this case we can divide the temperature data into temperatures for the four different seasons of the year.
+We can make the following selections:

 - Winter (December 2012 - February 2013)
 - Spring (March 2013 - May 2013)